Frequently Asked Questions

 How often are the exam sessions?

-There are now six dates a year for online exams (Grades 1-5) and three sessions each year for paper exams (Grades 6-8).
+Online exams (Grades 1-5) can be taken at any time, and there are three sessions each year for paper exams (Grades 6-8).
 It’s important that you choose a date that fits around any other commitments such as GCSEs or A-levels.

 What happens if I decide not to finish the course?